team33/thekraken/README.txt

     several minutes into WU; at other times it may be as late as 90% into WU, sometimes it doesn't engage at all).

-    It has been determined that restarting WU from a checkpoint significantly increases probability of almost-instantaneous
-    DLB engagement (with P6903 and P6904 units).

-    Autorestart feature, when enabled, makes The Kraken restart FahCore upon completed write of first checkpoint (15 minutes in typical configuration).
+    The Kraken 0.7 features a novel way of making FahCores enable DLB.
+It creates synthetic load on every other CPU; said load comes and goes (with certain duty cycle) until DLB is engaged or until deadline is reached (5 minutes by default).

-    To enable autorestart feature add '-c autorestart=1' parameter to the command line, when installing, e.g. 'thekraken -i -c autorestart=1'.
+    DLB triggering is enabled by default.
+To disable it, add '-c dlbload=0' parameter to the command line, when installing, e.g.
+    'thekraken -i -c dlbload=0'.
-    If already installed, uninstall, then install with '-c autorestart=1'.
+    If already installed, uninstall, then install with '-c dlbload=0'.
     Stopping the client is not required.

-    NOTE: when enabled, FahCore will appear to have "started twice" or restarted without user interaction; this is expected and normal

-    NOTE: autorestart feature isn't guaranteed; DLB may not always engage

-    NOTE: DLB enagagement on units other than P6903 and P6904 is rare